One Snowy Night is a lovely warm bedtime story for a cold night!

-The Story: It is a very cold night and Percy the Park keeper is snuggled up in bed when there is a knock at the door.
+The Story: One snowy night Percy the Park keeper is snuggled up in bed when there is a knock at the door.
 The cold squirrel who is standing there gets into bed with Percy and then somebody else knocks.
 Throughout the evening a succession of animals join Percy until the bed is so full that they all fall out.
 When they hear a noise under the floorboards the animals all find places to hide.
 Luckily it isn’t the monster they feared but just a little mole.
 The mole gets into bed with Percy but everyone else sleeps comfortably in their own hiding place.

 Author / Illustrator: Nick Butterworth

 There are several Percy books and DVDs (Percy the Park Keeper was a popular television series).
-We would love to know if you have a favourite Percy story.
+Do you have a favourite Percy story?